Pylons/pyramid/docs/narr/project.rst

     >>> root
     <foo.models.MyModel object at 0x445270>

-If that command fails because ``paster`` claims it knows nothing about the "bfgshell" command (this happens under certain conditions that are not yet well-understood) try passing the flag ``--plugin=repoze.bfg`` before the filename:
+... note:: You *might* get away without passing
+           ``--plugin=repoze.bfg`` to the bfgshell command; the
+           ``--plugin=repoze.bfg`` option is required under conditions
+           that are not yet well-understood.

+If you have `IPython <http://en.wikipedia.org/wiki/IPython>`_ installed in the interpreter you use to invoke the ``paster`` command, the ``bfgshell`` command will use an IPython interactive shell instead of a standard Python interpreter shell.
+If you don't want this to happen, even if you have IPython installed, you can pass the ``--disable-ipython`` flag to the ``bfgshell`` command to use a standard Python interpreter shell unconditionally.

 .. code-block::  bash
    :linenos: